Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Keep Your Competitive?

-- Transferable Skill Set Development: Spending time to develop capabilities required by other connected fields.
+- Transferable Skill Set Development: Spending time in developing capabilities demanded by other connected fields.

 Negativity